Textualize/textual/docs/introduction.md

 ## Reactive attributes

 A reoccurring theme in Textual is that you rarely need to explicitly update a widget.
-It is possible: you can call `refresh()` to display new data.
+It is possible: you can call [`refresh()`][textual.widget.Widget.refresh] to display new data.
 However, Textual prefers to do this automatically via _reactive_ attributes.

 You can declare a reactive attribute with `textual.reactive.Reactive`.
 Let's use this feature to create a timer that displays elapsed time and keeps it updated.